Mission, Vision, and Values

 - The curriculum includes credit-bearing opportunities such as a “Health Equity Think Tank” course, immersion and internship experiences in communities in the United States and abroad, and academic minors in health promotion and disease prevention and public health.
 Students also have the opportunity for direct engagement with communities through cocurricular and extracurricular opportunities.

 - Faculty members at the school bring interdisciplinary expertise – such as economics, epidemiology, nursing and medical care, and public and population health – to address related issues through their practice, research, service, and teaching.

 Values Based Endowed Roles

 Through transformational philanthropy, the School of Nursing & Health Studies houses two endowed faculty roles that are geared toward values based pursuits.
 Gifts such as these support the work of faculty members and the school in mission-oriented work to promote health equity and improve population health.
-They are the Robert and Kathleen Scanlon Chair in Values Based Health Care, held by Dr. Laura Anderko, and the Susan H. Mayer Professor in Health Equity.
+They are the Robert and Kathleen Scanlon Chair in Values Based Health Care and the Susan H. Mayer Professor in Health Equity.

 Values Based Lecture